diya-thabet/diya-thabet/README.md

 <h1 align="center">Hi 👋, I'm Dhia</h1>
 <h3 align="center">A passionate Software Engineering Student from Tunisia</h3>

-- 🌱 I’m currently learning **more about AI and Spring Backend technologie.**
+- 🌱 I’m currently learning **more about how to stay relevant before AI takes my job :) **

 - 💬 Ask me about **React, Java, or any tech-related stuff.**